Njorunn Alpine Fleece | Full Restock Now Live

 "You feel the strain on your body as you’re holding yourself in a stress position and focusing on maintaining your correct line.
 The longest flight in the world currently is from the Jungfrau.
 I've jumped it twice.
 You're in a stress position, putting tension on the suit, for multiple minutes.
 By the end you're in fatigue for sure!”

-Jöttnar co-founder Tommy Kelly interviews Tim Howell ahead of his historic jump.
+Jöttnar co-founder Tommy Kelly interviewed Tim Howell ahead of his 1st attempt.

 Enjoying It, Mostly